tomchen-ctj/notes/Arxiv notes.md

     The original definition of labels in Cutmix data augmentation is using the area ratio.
 TransMix utilizes the saliency to define labels.

+## SeCo: Exploring Sequence Supervision for Unsupervised Representation Learning

+Materialize the supervisory signals through determining whether a pair of samples is from one frame or from one video and whether a triplet of samples is in the correct temporal order.
+Given an unlabeled video sequence v, firstly sample three frames randomly and take the first frame s in time order as the anchor frame.

+There are 3 pretext tasks in SeCo.

+1. Inter-frame instance discrimination

+   Determine whether two frame patches are from the same video.
+Define all the keys within the same video as positive ones, and the frame patches sampled from other videos in neighboring batches are taken as the negative keys.
+The objective function in this task is defined as the averaged sum of all the contrastive losses with regard to each positive q-k pair.

+2. Intra-frame instance discrimination

+   Distinguish the frame patches of the same frame from the ones of the other frames in a video.
+Directly boost the spatial perspective.

+3. Temporal order validation

+   Whether a series of frame patches are in the correct temporal order.

+## SELF-SUPERVISED LEARNING FOR VIDEOS: A SURVEY

+(Mubarak Shah, UCF) The self-supervised learning for videos can be summarized into three different categories based on their learning objectives: 1) pre-text tasks, 2) generative modeling, 3) contrastive learning.

+Video has the property that it always comes with audio, and text (speak, captions).
+The motion could also be seen as a modality.

+Downstream tasks:

+1. action recognition (action classification).
+Metrics: acc, prec, recall.
+2. action segmentation: temporal localization, find the start and end time of an action and also the type of action in a video clip.
+Metrics: mAP, frame accuracy, recall.
+Recall focuses on the proposal of an action during a time segment and how accurate it is compared to the ground truth and is used for temporal step localization.
+UIsing mAP utilizes an intersection-over-union for the time dimension (t-IOU) and measures the mean of the average accuracy of all the predicted proposals for all classes.
+FA measures the accuracy of the model when predicting the action frame-by-frame.
+3. video retrieval: find similar videos given a query video.
+Metric: standard retrieval metrics (retrieval, recall, similarity measures).
+Recall is the fraction of the videos returned that are successfully retrieved that are relevant to the query video (top k).
+4. text-to-video retrieval: given a text query as input, return corresponding matching videos.
+5. video captioning: generative task, given an input video clip, return the caption of the clip.

+Pretext learning:

+1. Appearance statistics prediction

+   Predict or classify an appearance modifying augmentation applied to a clip (Color, rotation, noise).

+2. Playback speed - perform the best

+   Modifying the frame selection in a way that the playback speed is altered.
+Collecting every p frames where p is the playback rate, either speeding up the video or slow it down.
+Type & speed.

+3. Temporal order classification

+   Each video V is split into clips of t frames from the total T frames.
+Correct order or shuffled order.
+Clip based or frame based.

+4. Video Jigsaw

+   Number of patches that are permuted, leading to too many permutations to select from.

+5. Masked Modeling

+   Both vidual and text signals.
+Synchronized from the same video or shifted several seconds.

+Masked modelling should be further investigated in future work.

+Generative Approaches:

+1. Adversarial and reconstruction